This Year, An Eclectic Mix of Interior Decorating Ideas Holds Sway

 From canopy beds, we move to patterned beddings.
 With more people getting tired of the basic-and-sometimes-boring solid color sheets, pillowcases, and bed covers, there is an emerging trend toward patterns in bedding accessories.
 According to Jared Hughes, an Atlanta-based interior designer, he’s seeing ”more and more clients respond to and want patterned bedding."

-An attractive mix and match of solids and patterns is. used for this bed in the master suite of a Texas style Ranch house with a total of 4,613 square feet of living space.
+An attractive mix and match of solids and patterns are used for this bed in the master suite of a Texas style Ranch house with a total of 4,613 square feet of living space.
 The blue-and-white bed cover and patterned shams complement the white sheets and pillowcases (Plan #161-1126).

 Once again, patterns and solids are shown on this bed in one of the bedrooms in a one-story, three-bedroom Contemporary style home.
 The patterned shams and bedspread provide a contrast to the solid blue duvet (Plan #202-1014).